bradleyjkemp/git-owners/README.md

 An ignore directive is of the form `@ignore` followed by a filename pattern.

 #### Watchers
-A watchers directive is of the form `@watchers` followed by a valid watchers specification and an optional filename pattern.
+A watchers directive is of the same form as an owners directive but prefixed with `@watchers`.

-A watchers specification is either a single user or a bracketed, comma separated list of users.

 ### Resolution algorithm